 Bachelor of Science in Forestry

-The interdisciplinary Forestry program combines science – biological, physical, and social – and technology to advance your understanding of sustainable forest management and develop your knowledge in topics spanning forest planning and management to the operational aspects of extracting timber.
-You can choose from two majors – Forest Resources Management, or Forest Operations – both of which are accredited by the Canadian Forestry Accreditation Board.
+The interdisciplinary Forestry program combines biological, physical, and social sciences with technology to advance your understanding of sustainable forest management.
+Among other areas, you’ll develop your knowledge in topics spanning forest planning and management to the operational aspects of extracting timber.

 Bachelor of Science in Natural Resources Conservation

-Have you ever considered becoming a conservation scientist?
+Have you ever considered working in conservation?
 Do you want to play an active role in protecting and managing our natural environment, such as wildlife, forests, rivers, oceans, and land?
 In Natural Resources Conservation, the faculty’s most popular degree program, you’ll learn about the maintenance of habitats and the persistence of diverse natural resources, and gain a better understanding of the balance that is needed among environmental, social, economic, cultural, and aesthetic values.
+With certain criteria, students may be eligible for the Registered Professional Biologist accreditation through the College of Applied Biology.

 “The Natural Resources Conservation Program will give you the skills and knowledge to meet the big challenges our world is facing right now.
 It will help you think holistically about how different disciplines can come together to solve our biggest environmental challenges and achieve a balance between our increasing needs for goods and services and the protection of our ecosystems.”